Discograffiti

 Subscribe to Discograffiti's Patreon and receive a ceaseless barrage (4 shows a week!) of must-hear binge-listening.
 It’s completely free to be a basic member, $1 to get your backstage pass, $5/month for the weekly Sunday show by & for our community, $10 for weekly early release, ad-free, super-extended Director's Cuts of the main show plus access to half our Patreon episode archive, & $20 for Discograffiti’s weekly bonus episodes and access to our entire Patreon episode archive.
 There are now over 400 Patreon episodes.

-Here are just a few of the many things that Chuck discusses with Discograffiti in this podcast:
+Here are just a few of the many things that Mark discusses with Discograffiti in this podcast:

 Listen: linktr.ee/discograffiti